ethanmclark1/commutative_rl/README.md

 The `main.py` file contains the argument definitions and their default values.
 You can modify this file or specify the desired hyperparameters directly through the command line when running the script.
 Use the appropriate flags followed by their values to customize the settings.
 For example:

-- `--num_agents`: Set the number of ground agents in the environment.
+- `--n_agents`: Set the number of ground agents in the environment.
-- `--num_large_obstacles`: Set the number of large obstacles (observable only to aerial agent) in the environment.
+- `--n_large_obstacles`: Set the number of large obstacles (observable only to aerial agent) in the environment.
-- `--num_small_obstacles`: Set the number of small obstacles (observable only to ground agent) in the environment.
+- `--n_small_obstacles`: Set the number of small obstacles (observable only to ground agent) in the environment.
 - `--seed`: Set the random seed for reproducibility.
 - `--approach`: Choose the approach for language development (e.g., "commutative_dqn" or "basic_SAC").
 - `--problem_instance`: Specify the problem instance to train or evaluate on (e.g., "circle" or "staggered").